 Insurance companies will check into a person’s credit history to see if they are likely to file a claim.
 People with a good financial background are a preferred choice because they will rarely file a claim.
 This is an accurate way of determining the cost of homeowners insurance.

-A very low credit score will lead to the denial of a potential insurance coverage due to the risk associated with it.
+A very low credit score will lead to the denial of potential insurance coverage due to the risk associated with it.

 History of Claims